schim-app/schim/docs/man/schim.rst

 schim-editor(1)
 ---------------
 Launch Schim's graphical editor.
-The default command unless changed in configuration (see **schim-config(1)**).
+This is the default command unless changed in configuration (see **schim-config(1)**).

 schim-export(1)